6ce/Roblox-Streetball-Silent-Aim/README.md

 # Streetball-Silent-Aim:

-Originally when I first made this, I announced the release of a GUI for Streetball, due to the owner of the server I announced it in eventually deciding to start selling already-released scripts, I've decided to distance myself from that & the GUI will most likely not be made, this repository will be edited if it indeed does.
+Originally when I first made this, I announced the release of a GUI for Streetball, due to the owner of the server I announced it in eventually deciding to start selling already-released scripts, I've decided to distance myself from that & the GUI will most likely not be made, this repository will be edited if it is made.

 # Usage